-When it comes to fly fishing, the transformation from beginner to artist is something many of us long for, something that we would all undoubtedly enjoy.
-Especially so if achieving artist status requires nothing more than “short, plain, easy instructions and a little time”.
-The Gentleman Angler, an English text published in 1726 (see my previous post) promises to deliver us just such a transformation.
-Whether the book delivers or not—I’ll leave readers to decide that for themselves—I’m rather struck by the author’s brash confidence and optimism.
-Then again, maybe not.
-He’s a fisherman.
+When it comes to fly fishing, the transformation from beginner to artist is something many of us long for, something that we would undoubtedly enjoy.
+Especially if achieving artist status requires nothing more than “short, plain, easy instructions and a little time”.
+The Gentleman Angler, an English text published in 1726, promises us just such a transformation.
+Whether the book delivers or not—readers will have to decide that for themselves—I’m rather struck by the author’s brash confidence and optimism.
+Then again, maybe I shouldn’t be.
+After all, he’s a fisherman.
 A fisherman writing to other fishermen.